tensorflow/docs/site/en/guide/gpu_performance_analysis.md

 increasing the efficiency of the GPU kernels by utilizing Tensor Cores or fusing ops.

-##### Utilizing Tensor Cores
+##### Utilize Tensor Cores

 Modern GPUs have specialized tensor cores that can significantly improve the performance of kernels that are eligible.
 The
 [GPU kernel stats page](https://www.tensorflow.org/guide/profiler#gpu_kernel_stats) indicates which GPU kernels are Tensor Core eligible, and which kernels are using the Tensor Core.
-Enabling fp16 (see Enabling Mixed Precision section below) is one way to make your program’s General Matrix Multiply (GEMM) kernels (matmul ops) utilize the Tensor Core.
+Enabling `fp16` (see Enabling Mixed Precision section below) is one way to make your program’s General Matrix Multiply (GEMM) kernels (matmul ops) utilize the Tensor Core.
+GPU kernels use the Tensor Cores efficiently when the precision is fp16 and input/output tensor dimensions are divisible by 8 or 16 (for `int8`).

+Note: With cuDNN v7.6.3 and later, convolution dimensions will automatically be padded where necessary to leverage Tensor Cores.

 For other detailed recommendations on how to make kernels efficient for GPUs, refer to the
-[NVIDIA Deep Learning Performance](https://docs.nvidia.com/deeplearning/performance/index.html#perf-guidelines) guide, which covers a variety of techniques you can experiment with such as using NCHW vs NHWC format to represent inputs, or making the input dimensions to be a multiple of 8.
+[NVIDIA Deep Learning Performance](https://docs.nvidia.com/deeplearning/performance/index.html#perf-guidelines) guide.

-##### Fusing Ops
+##### Fuse ops

-With the `tf.xla.experimental_compile` feature, TensorFlow can fuse smaller ops to form bigger kernels leading to significant performance gains.
-More details are discussed in the Enable XLA section below.
+Use `tf.xla.experimental_compile` to fuse smaller ops to form bigger kernels leading to significant performance gains.

-### Enable fp16 and XLA
+### Enable mixed precision and XLA

-After following the above steps, enabling mixed-precision and XLA are two optional steps you can take to improve performance further.
+After following the above steps, enabling mixed precision and XLA are two optional steps you can take to improve performance further.
 The suggested approach is to enable them one by one and verify that the performance benefits are as expected.

-#### Enabling Mixed Precision
+#### Enable Mixed Precision

 The TensorFlow
 [Mixed Precision](https://www.tensorflow.org/guide/keras/mixed_precision) guide
-shows how to enable fp16 precision on GPUs.
-When it comes to realizing the performance benefits of fp16 there are a few pointers to keep in mind.
+shows how to enable `fp16` precision on GPUs.
+Enable [AMP](https://developer.nvidia.com/automatic-mixed-precision) on NVIDIA® GPUs to use Tensor Cores and realize up to 3x overall speedups when compared to using just `fp32` precision on Volta and newer GPU architectures.

+Ensure that matrix/tensor dimensions satisfy requirements for calling kernels that use Tensor Cores.
+GPU kernels use the Tensor Cores efficiently when the precision is fp16 and input/output dimensions are divisible by 8 or 16 (for int8).
+Note that with cuDNN v7.6.3 and later, convolution dimensions will automatically be padded where necessary to leverage Tensor Cores.

+Follow the best practices below to maximize the performance benefits of `fp16` precision.

-##### Using Optimal fp16 Kernels
+##### Use optimal fp16 Kernels

-With fp16 enabled, your program’s matrix multiplications (GEMM) kernels, should use the corresponding fp16 version that utilizes the Tensor Cores.
-However, in some cases, this does not happen and you do not see the expected speedup from enabling fp16, as your program falls back to the inefficient implementation instead.
+With `fp16` enabled, your program’s matrix multiplications (GEMM) kernels, should use the corresponding `fp16` version that utilizes the Tensor Cores.
+However, in some cases, this does not happen and you do not see the expected speedup from enabling `fp16`, as your program falls back to the inefficient implementation instead.

 ![image](images/gpu_perf_analysis/gpu_kernels.png "TensorFlow Profile GPU Kernel Stats page")